 Stress is all around us.
-Proof really isn’t needed for the vast majority of strung out people fretting about this or that.
-But just in case some doubters exist, there’s now research that shows even taking a simple 20-minute work break can ratchet up anxiety levels.
+Proof really isn’t needed for the vast majority of strung-out people fretting about this or that.
+But just in case some doubters exist, there’s now research that shows even taking a simple 20-minute break from work can ratchet up anxiety levels.

 These feelings even extend to the growing number of remote workers sitting at home during the Covid-19 lockdowns.

 “The greater importance that people appear to be placing on completing their work over the time they give themselves for breaks, or simply the sheer volume and pressure of work, may go some way to explaining this pattern of behavior,” reported Dr. Mike Oliver, the study’s lead author.

 This trend, not surprisingly, is a double-edged sword.
 Workers feel growing anxiety about work pressures that lead them to increasingly skip breaks.
 There are, of course, a growing number of anxiety treatments that include everything from in-office yoga sessions to medication.
 They can all claim degrees of success.